Advising and Counseling

 In order to use designated Accessible Parking Spaces on campus, students must obtain parking tags from the NJ Department of Motor Vehicles.

 The Office of Enrollment Services acts as the custodian of student academic records.
 The office provides and maintains essential processes and answers inquiries with confidentiality and integrity for students, faculty, and administrators while supporting the overall mission of the College.
-The office also provides and supports registration, transcripts and verifications, posting of grades and degrees, transfer credit evaluation, changes in residency, name and address changes, veterans’ benefits, awarding of diplomas, as well as graduation and commencement information.
-The office also schedules classes and final exams.
+The office also provides and supports registration, transcripts and verifications, posting of grades and degrees, transfer credit evaluation, changes in residency, name and address changes, awarding of diplomas, as well as graduation and commencement information.
+The office also schedules final exams.

 For more information, stop by the Office of Enrollment Services located on the first floor of College Center, or go to the Lion’s Den.